Man jailed for stabbing Luton dog and driving over it in his van

 Deon Ellis, 32, of no fixed address, was found guilty of both theft and criminal damage in relation to the dog attack last summer.

-On the 23 June 2020, at around 10pm, in Dewsbury Road, Luton, Ellis threatened a man with a knife and the victim ran off, leaving his pet dog behind.
+On June 23, 2020, at around 10pm, Ellis threatened a man with a knife in Dewsbury Road, Luton and the victim ran off, leaving his pet dog behind.

-Witnesses reported Ellis grabbing and lifting the dog by its collar before leaving the scene.
+Witnesses reported seeing Ellis grab the dog and lift it by its collar before leaving the scene.

 The dog was able to escape and officers located it the next day.
 They took it to the vets, where the animal was found to have multiple knife wounds.
 Blood was also recovered from Ellis’ van.